isomerpages/mol-articles/financial-articles/support-schemes.md

 [Apply online](https://services2.hdb.gov.sg/webapp/SX05AWSPCP/SX05PSPCPLogin.jsp) through the MyHDBPage from **4 May 2020 to 30 September 2020**, between **9am to 6pm**.
 Prior approval from HDB is required.
 An administrative fee is payable with each application, at **$10 per bedroom**.

 Further questions?
-[Find out more](https://www.hdb.gov.sg/cs/infoweb/residential/renting-out-a-flat-room/renting-out-your-room) on the HDB page.
+[Find out more](https://www.hdb.gov.sg/cs/infoweb/residential/renting-out-a-flat-room/renting-out-your-room) on the HDB page.<br>
-Call:
+Call: <br>
 Email:
 </details>